Philosophy uses reason to reflect upon the most basic and profound questions that human beings can ask.

 Join the Philosophy Club (a student run organization that sponsors talks and discussions on a variety of philosophical issues), the Pre-Law Association, or any of a number of student organizations on campus.
 Explore all UM-Dearborn student organizations on VictorsLink.

 Get Real World Experience

-Internships and co-ops, research, and study abroad opportunities are available for philosophy students.
+Internships, research, and study abroad opportunities are available for philosophy students.
 Attend the American Philosophical Association’s Midwest Meetings.
 Talk with your professors to learn more.